Stormix/faker-factory/README.md

 # Faker Factory

+Note: This is a fork of https://github.com/thebrubaker/faker-factory specifically forked to work with the Mongoose ODM.

 A small utility for creating fake models using a factory function.
 This factory is inspired by Laravel's factory function that will work with Mongoose models.

 ### Example Registration